Formalizing Multimedia Recommendation through Multimodal Deep Learning: Introduction

-\item \textit{\ul{How can we summarize the observed strategies into a shared formal schema?}} On such basis, and following the related literature on multimodal deep learning, we revisit the multimedia recommendation task under the lens of multimodal deep learning; by mapping the multimodal pipeline outlined in~\cite{DBLP:conf/icml/NgiamKKNLN11, DBLP:books/acm/18/BaltrusaitisAM18, DBLP:journals/pami/BaltrusaitisAM19} to the threefold categorization from RQ1, we provide the general formulations for a formal schema involving three steps: multimodal input data, multimodal feature processing, and multimodal feature fusion.
+\item \textit{\ul{Can we summarize the observed strategies into a shared formal schema, which is also conceptually applicable to existing recommendation scenarios?}} On such basis, and following the related literature on multimodal deep learning, we revisit the multimedia recommendation task under the lens of multimodal deep learning; by mapping the multimodal pipeline outlined in~\cite{DBLP:conf/icml/NgiamKKNLN11, DBLP:books/acm/18/BaltrusaitisAM18, DBLP:journals/pami/BaltrusaitisAM19} to the threefold categorization from RQ1, we provide the general formulations for a formal schema involving three steps: multimodal input data, multimodal feature processing, and multimodal feature fusion.
+To conceptually validate the rationale of the introduced theoretical formulations, we also apply them to four selected recommendation systems spanning various tasks in multimedia recommendation.

-\item \textit{\ul{How is our formal schema conceptually applicable to existing recommendation models?}} First, we select four multimodal approaches from the recent literature spanning various domains and scenarios in multimedia recommendation; then, we show how the proposed multimodal schema conceptually applies to the selected models in all the steps of the pipeline, thus proving its effectiveness.